-Taking vitamins can be a big help when you have Crohn's.
 During flares, you may not be able to eat much healthy food, or anything else.
-And your body may not absorb nutrients well.
-Taking vitamins can ease your mind, so you know you're getting what you need.
+And your body won’t absorb nutrients well.
+Taking vitamins can ease your mind and give your body what it needs.

-Your doctor can tell you which vitamins or minerals you're short on, based on how Crohn's affects your body and what drugs you take.
+Your doctor can tell you which ones you're short on based on how Crohn's affects your body and what drugs you take.

 Crohn's makes it harder to nourish yourself.
 This can make you feel run-down and sick.
-Your Crohn's drugs may not work as well.
-In children and teens, it can stunt growth.
+And it can keep your medication from working well.
+It can stop kids from growing normally, too.

 You may not get enough nutrients because:

-Your gut is inflamed or damaged.
+- Your gut is inflamed or damaged.
 It's hard to absorb carbohydrates, fats, water, and many vitamins and minerals from food.
 Surgery for Crohn's can also cause this problem if too much of your small intestine is removed.

 Nutrients You May Be Missing